Get a better nights' sleep with baby at your side.

 - Enhances the bond between parent and baby

-- Attend to baby for settling & night feeds without getting out of your bed
+- Attend to baby for settling and night feeds without getting out of your bed

 - If baby sleeps well, so does mum & dad

 Whilst it is strongly recommended to sleep close to your baby, it is very important that you do not share a sleep surface with your baby (co-sleeping or bed sharing).
 Sharing a sleep surface with your baby can increase the risk of Sudden Unexpected Death in Infancy (SUDI) or Sudden Infant Death Syndrome (SIDS).

 Red Nose are considered the leading authority on safe sleep in Australia.
 They are an independent not-for-profit organisation with a goal to reduce the number of babies, toddlers and pre-schoolers who die suddenly to 0.

 They have a National Scientific Advisory Group that is made up of experts in the fields of infant and child safety.
 You can read more about Red Nose here https://rednose.org.au/page/red-nose-today.

 Red Nose recommends that the safest place to sleep a baby is in their own safe sleeping place in the same room as an adult care-giver.
 They advise that sleeping a baby in a cot next to the parents’ bed for the first six to twelve months of life has been shows to lower the risk of SUDI.
 Here’s some interesting articles from Red Nose relevant to this topic